esteinig/sketchy/README.md

 ```
 sketchy pull --path ~/.sketchy --full
 ```

-Set the environment variable `$SKETCHY_PATH` to the sketch directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.

 Local sketches and template names can be viewed with:

 ```
 sketchy list
 ```

+Set the environment variable `$SKETCHY_PATH` to a custom sketch directory for the `sketchy list` and `sketchy run` tasks to discover databases automatically.

 ## Usage